yiisoft/docs/guide/en/intro/what-is-yii.md

 What is Yii Best for?
 ---------------------

-Yii is a generic Web programming framework, meaning that it can be used for developing all kinds of Web applications using PHP.
+Yii is a generic Web programming framework.
+It can be used for developing all kinds of Web applications using PHP.
 Because of its component-based architecture and sophisticated caching support, it is especially suitable for developing large-scale applications such as portals, forums, content management systems (CMS), e-commerce projects, RESTful Web services, and so on.